 I recommend having lots of mix-ins available, too.
 We had mini-marshmallows, candy cane pieces, caramel syrup, hazelnut syrup, Bailey’s and Kahlua.
 Give it a stir every so often if you think of it so the chocolate doesn’t settle to the bottom.

-I’ll also bring a carafe full of this hot cocoa to teachers at Miss O’s school as an extra thank you.
+I’ll also bring a carafe full of this hot cocoa to teachers at our school as a thank you.
 It’s always a big hit and there’s never any left.